chester2400/chester2400/README.md

 I have added new diagrams for new version.

-I have diceded to offer the pcb's and servo mounting brackets to find futher development.
+I have diceded to offer the pcb's and servo mounting brackets to fund futher development.
 It will be 30 USD including shipping.
 Please send me an e-mail on chester240.mk@gmail.com with a specific bike you want me to design a mounting bracket.
+I will update requests here.
 Once inaf people will back me for a certain model i will buy a throttle body and make all happen.

 Vstrom 1000 2014-2020 15 more required.
-Varadero 1000 2003-2006 injection 19 required.
+Varadero 1000 2003-2006 19 required.